demi365/demi-code-solutions/README.md

 # Demi's Coding Solutions
-Leet code solutions organised in java as and when solved
+Leet code, codeforces, etc solutions organised in java as and when solved

 Has solutions solved from,
 1. Leetcode